A general Banach-Stone type theorem and applications: Disjointness and ⊥⊥ -isomorphisms

 \begin{definition} The unique homeomorphism $\phi$ associated with $T$ as in \ref{maintheorem} will be called the \emph{$T$-homeomorphism}. \end{definition}

-We finish this section by proving that the hypothesis that $T$ is a $\perpp$-isomorphism in Theorem \ref{maintheorem} cannot be weakened to a $\perp$-isomorphism in general (Corollaries \ref{corollary01stoneperp} and \ref{corollary01circleperp}).
-We will consider only real-valued functions and the usual notion of support (i.e., $C_c(X)=C_c(X,0)$ for a space $X$).
+We finish this section by proving that Theorem \ref{maintheorem} is sharp, in the sense that the analogous result for $\perp$-isomorphisms is not true in general.
+We can even be more bold and find counter-examples in settings which are usually regarded as ``well-behaved''; namely, we will consider only real-valued functions and the usual notion of support (i.e., $C_c(X)=C_c(X,0)$ for a space $X$), and compact spaces.

+Moreover, we will provide two examples: one where the underlying topological spaces do not have the same small inductive dimension (Corollary \ref{corollary01stoneperp}), and one where they do (Corollary \ref{corollary01circleperp}).

 Let us fix some notation, and recall some basic facts about Stone duality.
 We refer to \cite{MR1507106,dml124080} for details (see also \cite[II.4.4]{MR861951})

 \begin{named}{Notation} Given a Hausdorff space $X$, denote by $\operatorname{RO}_K(X)$ the generalized Boolean algebra of regular open subsets of $X$ with compact closure, and by $\operatorname{KO}(X)$ the generalized Boolean algebra of compact-open subsets of $X$.
 Given $A\in \operatorname{RO}_K(X)$, we define $\Sigma_X(A)=\left\{f\in C_c(X):\sigma(f)=A\right\}$.